NewFuture/my-stickers/website/src/markdown/privacy.md

 ### Storage and Usage of Data

-Custom Stickers Extension allows you to save images and share to others.
+My Stickers Extension allows you to save images and share to others.
 And you can add sticker by two ways:

 1. save images from the messages;